 Over the past three decades, the Vermont Land Trust has conserved more than a half-million acres.
 This milestone—reached in 2009—offers us much to celebrate:

-More than 750 farms operated by innovative farmers committed to the future of farming.
+More than 900 farms or farmland parcels operated by innovative farmers committed to the future of farming.

 Hundreds of families who decided that their land was meant to be a farm, a forest, or a family legacy.